boazsegev/plezi/README.md

 The most simple app will be a simple web server (it can actually be even more simple):

+		# load all your gams, assuming you have a gemfile
 		require 'bundler'
 		Bundler.require